 Without too much preamble, here is a list of Woodworking YouTubers that we follow.
 A YouTube subscription can be a fickle thing (although we hope you aren’t with our channel), these are the ones that we find consistently inspiring, informative and entertaining.

 Cam at Blacktail has grown his channel into probably one of the biggest woodworkers on YouTube.
 He specialises in epoxy tables often made from huge walnut slabs.
-Although most of his videos are on the same theme; they always managing to be entertaining and insightful.
+Although most of his videos are on the same theme; they always manage to be entertaining and insightful.
 I can’t put my finger on it, but Blacktail is a must follow for any woodworker.

 Chris & Shaun appeal to us because of their furniture design skills.
 Each piece of furniture is unique, beautiful and screams quality.
 They have a large and very well-equipped workshop, that can be intimidating.
 But the videos are easy to follow and they have nice integration of CAD images to further illustrate their intentions.